mindfreakthemon/gulp-angular2-project-registry/README.md

 Run `npx gulp provision` and registry task will create a default directory structure for the application.

-Run `npx dev` for running a development environment.
+Run `npx gulp dev` for running a development environment.
 See task list below to see what else is available in the registry.

 ## Configuration